ECPGPP/framer/README.md

 ## What is the purpose of this project?

-This document aims to be a pretty generic and easy to use template to write issues in any tech-related project.
-It is centered around a bug reporting starter, but can be modified to satisfy any case.
-This README provides explanations of the several sections meant to clarify what's your issue's about.
+This project aims to be a pretty generic and easy to use template toolbox to write issues in any tech-related project.
+For now it is centered around a bug reporting starter kit, but can be modified to satisfy any case.

 ## How to use this project?

-A virgin version will be available in this repository.
+An empty version is available in this repository.
 You simply have to copy/paste this template as a skeletton to write your issues.
-This README is a manual to learn to use it, we provides exemple in *italic* for each sections.
+There is also a version explained, kind of a manual to know how to use it.
+Also there's Framer, a very simple bash script acting as a cli tool to generate such issues with the said template.

+### The templates:
-### You currently have access to:
+You currently have access to:
 + [A guide to fill a template of an issue to report problems](https://github.com/ECPGPP/framer/blob/main/problem-reporting-flavored-template-explained.md)
 + [An empty template of an issue to report problems](https://github.com/ECPGPP/framer/blob/main/problem-reporting-flavored-template-empty.md)